EvenAR/node-simconnect/README.md

 }
 ```

-The code below demonstrates how the same is achieved using `node-simconnect`:
+The code below demonstrates how the same is achieved with `node-simconnect`:

 ```ts
 // TypeScript code ////////////////////